andreterceiro/dio-mobile-meu-tudo--flexibility-and-responsivity-in-react-native/README.md

 Please remember: flexDirection needs to be applied to the **container**, not to the internal items (like "caixaGreen", "caixaRed" or "caixaBlue").

+# Justify content

+The alignment done by **justifyContent** stylization property is linked to the direction selected with the **flexDirection** stylization property.

 # Final comments

 As final comments of the teacher, he said: